 The top of your drain strainer may look clean, but you might be surprised at what you find if you turn it over.
 Mold spores are virtually everywhere, and they readily grow in the moist environment inside your drain, which includes the straight length of pipe called the tailpiece that extends down to the P-trap.
 Decomposing food can also collect there, especially if you put in stringy materials, such as celery fibers, which catch other waste and allow it to collect.
-A third possible cause of drain odors is sulfates in the water, which may originate in your hot water heater.
+A third possible cause of a musty smell in drain is sulfates in the water, which may originate in your hot water heater.

-Disinfecting the Drain
+Disinfecting a Musty Drain

 Scrub both sides of the strainer with a paste made with baking soda and water, then pour boiling water in the drain followed by 1/2 cup of baking soda.
 Flush the drain after 10 minutes with more water.
 Alternatively, pour vinegar and baking soda into the drain at the same time and let the resulting foaming action do the cleaning and disinfecting.

 Dealing with Garbage Disposals

 A good way to handle the mold in your garbage disposal is to cut up two or three lemons and run them through the disposal.
 Lemons are full of citric acid, which is as effective a cleaner and disinfectant as the acetic acid in vinegar.
 Before you do this, fill the disposal with ice and a half-cup of kosher salt and run them through to scrub the inner part of the canister.
 Follow this with the lemons.

 Often the worst disposal smells come from crud that's collected on the rubber baffle that shrouds the drain opening.
 Clean the underside of the baffle with dish soap and an old dish brush or sponge (you'll probably want to toss it when you're done).

 Sulfur-reducing bacteria can give your tap water a rotten-egg smell, and they often grow in the water heater.
 The remedy is simple: Turn the water heater temperature to "high" for several hours to kill them.
 Don't forget to turn the temperature back down again, and use caution when running the hot water, which may get scalding hot.